-Groundwater elevations have fluctuated since the April 1995 sampling event, however, the groundwater flow direction and gradient have remained approximately the same.
+Groundwater elevations have generally decreased since the July 1995 sampling event, however, the groundwater flow direction and gradient have remained approximately the same.
 Consistent with historical monitoring results, free-phase product was found on the groundwater in Wells W-5 and W-19.
-Reported concentrations of TPH-diesel have increased only in Well W-7 and decreased in all other wells since the April 1995 monitoring activities.
-TPH-oil was detected only in two of the wells sampled, at a concentration within the range of previously reported levels.
+Reported concentrations of TPH-diesel have increased slightly in five wells, and remained the same in Well W-20 since the July 1995 monitoring activities.
+TPH-oil was detected only in two of the wells sampled at, or below, previously reported levels.